 1. A nurse who I saw at my local GP thought outside the box when I said I had lost a “wee bit of weight” and a blood test she ordered set off a sequence of events leading to a diagnosis of Stage 4 Grade 2 Neuroendocrine Cancer.

 Despite my good fortune (and it’s very strange a person thinks a stage 4 cancer diagnosis is good fortune), back in 2010 I had no idea if this unexpected event meant I would “shuffle off this mortal coil” earlier than planned.
 And I still don’t know today – prognostic crystal balls are not an exact science.
+BUT.
 I’m no longer seeking an answer to that question because I want to plod on living my life, I have no wish to know precisely how and when.
 I guess when the time comes, I might get some form of announcement, perhaps grander than my reticent cancer diagnostic signals.
 I’ll cross that bridge when I get to it and in the meantime enjoy the journey leading to it.
-I remember my surgeon telling me I had a decade which is about now.
+I remember my surgeon telling me he had given me at least a decade which is about now (2020).
 I just felt my pulse, it’s fine!
-I always try to be an overachiever.
+I always try to be an overachiever!

 Subscribe to my newsletter

 Top 10 Posts & Pages in the last 48 hours (auto updates) (Click the titles to read them)

 Thanks for reading.

 Sign up for my newsletters – Click Here

 Check out my Glossary of Terms – click here